jaxrowe/juce-qt-practice/README.md

 For practicing juce, qml, and juce with qml. <br>
 C++20 modules will try to be used, CMake 3.30 and clang++ 18.1.3 supports them.

+To build any qml projects change this to your Qt installation in the CMakeLists : `set(CMAKE_PREFIX_PATH "/home/jax/Qt/6.7.2/gcc_64")`

 ---

 Tests/Audio - only juce <br>